fastoch/DevOps_Full_Course/README.md

 - ...

 Also known as `kube-controller-manager`.
 The Controller manager runs core control loops that regulate the cluster's state by reconciling actual conditions with desired specifications.
+This process is called "**reconciliation**".

 ### etcd